gokhanozdemir/cocukyastaevliligeson-unfpa/Rehberler.md

 *RHB_11*

 **ÖZET**
 Selen Doğan tarafından hazırlanan yayında çocuk yaşta evlilik ile ilişkili 100'ün üzerinde kavram açıklanmıştır.
+Bu rehber Sabancı Vakfı Hibe Programları desteği ile üretilmiştir.

 **SUMMARY**
-The publication, written by Selen Doğan, explains more than 100 concepts associated with child marriage.
+The publication, written by Selen Doğan, explains more than 100 concepts associated with child marriage.This guideline has been prepared with the support of Sabanci Foundation Grant Programs.

 ?> *Kuruluş adı:Uçan Süpürge; 2014, Türkçe Tema: Çocuk yaşta evlilik*